 - Perhaps the whole plot to Spider-Man 3 is seeing a Multi-Verse of Spider-Men, where Peter must fight his way out.
 The film could then end with Doctor Strange looking into the possibilities of the Multi-Verse and taking it upon himself to explore it in his own movie (along with Scarlet Witch), which releases just a few months later.

-These theories are just a small handful of ones we have seen flying around the web, but it is interesting to note that Kevin Fiege actually consulted and gave notes on Electro, the version seen in The Amazing Spider-Man 2.
-Turns out, during the great Sony email hack of 2014, Amy Pascal and Fiege exchanged notes via email where Fiege provided his thoughts on the character.
+These theories are just a small handful of ones we have seen flying around the web, but it is interesting to note that Kevin Feige actually consulted and gave notes on Electro, the version seen in The Amazing Spider-Man 2.
+Turns out, during the great Sony email hack of 2014, Amy Pascal and Feige exchanged notes via email where Feige provided his thoughts on the character.

 “Really love Electro – feels like you may not need the scene in his apartment, which makes him seems completely crazy and hard to relate too [sic].”